JEE-dream-team/cs207-FinalProject/docs/documentation.md

-# Future improvements
+# Future improvements and possible extensions
-The user experience of the `jeeautodiff` library could be improved in several ways.
-For one, we could intelligently select reverse-mode or forward-mode automatic differentiation by the input the user has supplied, rather than requiring them to select one mode in advance.
+The `jeeautodiff` library could be extended to become a more powerful tool.

+It may be useful to intelligently select reverse-mode or forward-mode automatic differentiation based on the input the user has supplied, rather than requiring them to explicitly select one mode in advance.
+Alternately, we could run both modes for a given input and could report on the speed and memory performance of each approach.
+This may be helpful for developers deciding which mode to implement for a given use case.

+Separately, we could build a friendlier interface for accessing the `jeeautodiff` functionality.
+For example, we could parse strings via the command line, and prompt users to input their functions there, rather than having them call on the library directly.
+We could take this one step further and build a GUI for users to execute automatic differentation.
+If graphical interfaces prove helpful to our userbase, we may consider graphically representing the evaluation output to elucidate the steps of the automatic differentation calculations.

+We may also consider extending `jeeautodiff` for particular use cases or applications.
+And finally, we may consider extending the package to include other modes of differentation for educational purposes; for example, we could support numeric differentation.
+This may more directly illustrate the benefits and limitations of automatic differenation as compared to other approaches.